ilaydasoz/ilaydasoz/README.md

 👋 hi there, I am İlayda!
-✨ a computer scientist pursuing a master's degree.
+✨ a **computer scientist** pursuing a master's degree.
-🤓 currently interested in data science and artificial intelligence.
+🤓 currently interested in data and ai.

 <!---